 - List segmentation options and donor engagement trackers

 Bloomerang’s beginner’s guide to choosing a CRM is a great starting point for those who are completely new to professional database software.
-For more experienced organizations, conduct some research on your own, or reach out to technology consultants who work with nonprofit software for suggested solutions and custom implementations.
+For more experienced organizations, conduct some research on your own, or reach out to technology consultants who work with nonprofit software for suggested solutions and who can help with implementation.

 Once your organization has a firm data foundation in its CRM, your team needs to take the time to ensure you’re getting as much value out of your investment as possible.